 There was a silence.

-‘Er…okay.
+'Er…okay.
 Well, as soon as paper is exposed to white light, bam!
-It’s ruined.
-Unless you actually intend to expose it, because when you go to print pictures, you expose the paper, and, er…’ Scorpius trailed off.
+It's ruined.
+Unless you actually intend to expose it, because when you go to print pictures, you expose the paper, and, er…' Scorpius trailed off.
 His all-knowing façade was starting to crumble slightly.
-He reached into a dark corner and pulled out a very bizarre looking object indeed.
+He reached into a dark corner and pulled out a bizarre white object.

 'This,' he said, holding it aloft, 'is a spool.
 You put film in it.
 Er, undeveloped film.
 So it can develop.
 In the spool.
 Like this.'

-He reached into another corner and pulled out a long, thin strip of what looked like black plastic and started threading it into the bizarre object, twisting it around.
-After a few minute’s frantic twisting, there was an ominous crunching sound, and the plastic twisted and tore.
+He reached into another corner and pulled out a long, thin strip of what looked like black plastic and started threading it into the bizarre white object, twisting it around.
+After a few minutes' frantic twisting, there was an ominous crunching sound, and the plastic tore.